Regulation of Care

 must share information with other registered persons, regulatory bodies and law

-enforcement agencies where to do so would assist in safeguarding care receivers
+enforcement agencies where to do so would assist in safeguarding service users from

 (1) Where premises are